-Capital assets used in governmental activities are not financial resources and therefore are not reported in the funds \$ 204,154 Net position of governmental activities \$ 288,681
+Capital assets used in governmental activities are not financial resources and therefore are not reported in the funds \$ 197,800 Liabilities for earned but unavailable revenue in fund stmts.
+Net position of governmental activities \$ 302,096

 The notes to the financial statements are an integral part of this statement.